Did you know that 30% of all searches are conducted without a screen?

 Voice-activated devices and smart search technologies are rapidly taking over the home.

-More and more people are performing voice searches each and every day to find local stores, answer questions and learn.
-While this is still a growing field, solidifying your place as a leader in this market can put your brand on the fast track to success.
+More and more people are performing voice searches daily to find local stores, answer questions and learn.
+While this is still a growing field, solidifying your position as a market leader can put your brand on the fast track to success.

-But to better understand how to effectively optimize marketing campaigns for these innovative search techniques, brands, agencies and marketers need to learn more about the intricacies of this new technology and how to leverage it.
+But to better understand how to effectively optimize marketing campaigns for these innovative search techniques, brands, agencies, and marketers, with the assistance of an SEO agency, need to learn more about the intricacies of this new technology and how to leverage it to maximize their online visibility, reach the right audience, and drive meaningful engagement.

-Voice search is a new and innovative, assistive technology that allows users to perform verbal searches through an enabled device.
+Voice search is an innovative, assistive technology that allows users to perform verbal searches through an enabled device.

-More and more consumers are turning to voice search over traditional search methods because of the ease-of-use these devices offer.
+More and more consumers are turning to voice rather than traditional search methods because of the ease –of use these devices offer.

 Some examples of voice search include: